crystal-community/cr-i18n/docs/development.md

 At some point you'll need to set what language / locale the intended user is using, and there are two approachs to doing that.
 One is by passing in the locale directly to `locale` as the second parameter, or alternatively (and more easily), you can set the locale for the request.
 The below are equivalent:

+NOTE: Free form strings as labels shouldn't contain the semicolon (';') character, as this is used under the hood as a delimiter when enforcing labels with the compiler check.
+Semicolons can be used freely within label files though.

 ```crystal
 label(some.label.path) # no locale set, will resolve from root